 Academic Integrity: Purdue prohibits academic dishonesty.
 According to University policy cheating, plagiarism, lying, and deceit in any of their diverse forms (such as the use of substitutes for taking examinations, the use of illegal cribs, plagiarism, and copying during examinations) is dishonest and must not be tolerated.
 Moreover, knowingly to aid, abet, directly or indirectly, other parties in committing dishonest acts is in itself dishonest.
 If found guilty of academic dishonesty, possible penalties include a failing grade, a warning, probation, probated suspension, suspension, or expulsion.
-For more details about the Purdue Policy on academic dishonesty see:
+For more details see the Office of Student Rights and Responsibilities Statement on Academic Integrity.

 Academic Adjustments for Students with Disabilities: Purdue University strives to make learning experiences accessible to all participants.
-If you anticipate or experience physical or academic barriers based on disability, you are encouraged to contact the Disability Resource Center at: drc@purdue.edu or by phone: 765-494-1247.
+If you anticipate or experience physical or academic barriers based on disability, you are encouraged to contact the Disability Resource Center by email: drc@purdue.edu or by phone: 765-494-1247.
+In this mathematics course accommodations are managed between the instructor, the student and DRC Testing Center.
+If you have been certified by the Disability Resource Center (DRC) as eligible for accommodations, you should contact your instructor to discuss your accommodations as soon as possible.
+Here are instructions for sending your Course Accessibility Letter to your instructor.